 So if you spend $100 on customer service and, as a result of that service, you earn $150, your return on investment is 50% (150 - 100 = 50; 50 / 100 = 0.5; 0.5 x 100 = 50%).

 It all sounds so neat and simple; certainly the equation itself is easy.
 However, getting accurate numbers to fill into the calculation — and accounting for more qualitative support impact — present a real challenge for customer service teams.

-ROI: A simple formula with complicated numbers
+ROI: A simple metric that’s complicated to measure

 Calculating ROI requires knowing two things: